 We’re going to give you some useful tips and advice about preparing a wall or other surface for plaster.
 We’ll explain why you should use PVA for plastering, and talk you through how to apply it.

 PVA stands for Polyvinyl Acetate, but you’ll probably know it as ‘glue’.
 Carpenters and joiners, as well as fans of arts and crafts, use it all the time.
-In fact, as DIY Doctor explains, it has a multitude of uses.

 When it comes to plastering, you use it for two specific reasons: